Jonathan Schmid: Early career

-Hoffenheim
+1899 Hoffenheim

 In June 2015, Schmid signed a four-year contract with 1899 Hoffenheim, as part of a deal that saw Vincenzo Grifo join SC Freiburg.

 Augsburg

 In August 2016 Schmid joined FC Augsburg on a four-year-contract.

 Return to Freiburg

 On 31 May 2019, FC Augsburg announced, that Schmid would return to SC Freiburg for the upcoming season.

+Later career

+On 4 September 2023, Schmid joined his brother Anthony at Austria Lustenau on a one-season contract, with an option for a second year.

+In January 2024 he signed for Luxembourgish club Progrès Niederkorn.